Voter Information

 UPCOMING DEADLINES:

-- 2025 General Election Early Voting: Saturday, October 25th through Sunday, November 2nd
+- 2025 General Election Early Voting: Saturday, October 25th – Sunday, November 2nd

 - 2025 General Election: Tuesday, November 4th.
 Polls are open from 6 AM – 9 PM.

-- Want to learn more about what each elected office does?
-Learn more here.
+Learn more about what each elected office does here.

 - Review your rights as a voter here